openmrs/openmrs-test-3refapp/README.md

 3. Run the test using either:
     - Command line: `cypress run --spec <path-to-feature-file>`

-      (You can simplify the command by adding it to the npm scripts section.
+      (You can simplify the command by adding it to the yarn scripts section.
 See [this example](https://github.com/openmrs/openmrs-contrib-qaframework/blob/f9996d757912ba7ccfb1ff3495379bbafaf89f23/package.json#L19).)
     - Cypress runner: `cypress open` and choose the test

 ## Creating a GitHub workflow